Last Taught: Spring 2021

 - Announcements and updates will be made in Lecture or via Canvas/Canvas mail.

 - Canvas mail sends announcements to your gatorlink email.
-You will need to check it regularly.
+You are responsible for reading all announcements posted in Canvas.

 Evaluation of Grades